cabloy/zova/zova-ui-quasar/README.md

 ## Features

-@cabloy/front-quasar has introduced the following distinct features for Vue3:
+zova-ui-quasar has introduced the following distinct features for Vue3:

 1. `No ref/reactive`: With the support of ioc container, defining reactive states no longer needs `ref/reactive`
 2. `No ref.value`: Without `ref`, naturally there is no need to write a lot of `ref.value`